stevedepp/strang/ch6/README.md

 the lambda's tell all.

-both methods have eigenvalues 1 &pm; i&Delta;t
+both the forward and original backward matrix A have eigenvalues 1 &pm; i&Delta;t
 test the magnitude |&lambda;| not the real parts.

+the inverted A from backward method has &lambda; magnitudes <1 and so spirals inwards.

 - i = 0 + i
 - | i | = | - i | = 1